 Environmental modifications are managed by professional staff available to provide technical assistance and oversight to environmental modification projects.
 These modifications shall exclude those adaptations, improvements or repairs to the existing home that do not directly affect accessibility.
-Environmental modifications exclude such things as carpeting, roof repair, furnace replacement, remodeling bare rooms, and other general household repairs.
+Environmental modifications exclude such things as carpeting, roof repair, furnace replacement, air conditioning, remodeling bare rooms, and other general household repairs.

-• The environmental modifications must be provided by an active, Medicaid approved provider type 363, environmental modifications provider.

-- The environmental modification provider must comply with all New Mexico State laws, rules and regulations, including applicable building codes and the Construction Industries Licensing Act, NMSA 1978, Section 60-13-3. - The environmental modification provider must have maintain a valid New Mexico regulation and licensing department, construction industries division GB02 class or higher construction license pursuant to the Construction Industries Licensing Act NMSA 1978, Section 60-13-3. - The environmental modification provider must provide a one-year warranty from the completion date on all parts and labor.
+- The environmental modifications must be provided by an active, Medicaid approved provider type 363, environmental modifications provider. - The environmental modification provider must comply with all New Mexico State laws, rules and regulations, including applicable building codes and the Construction Industries Licensing Act, NMSA 1978, Section 60-13-3. - The environmental modification provider must maintain a valid New Mexico regulation and licensing department, construction industries division GB02 class or higher construction license pursuant to the Construction Industries Licensing Act NMSA 1978, Section 60-13-3. - The environmental modification provider must provide a one_year warranty from the completion date on all parts and labor.
 The environmental modification provider must have a working knowledge of environmental modifications and be familiar with the needs of persons with functional limitations in relation to environmental modifications. - The environmental modification provider must ensure proper design criteria as addressed in planning and design of the adaptation.
-The environmental modification provider must provide or secure licensed MCO(s) or approved vendor(s) to provide construction/remodeling services, provide administrative and technical oversight of construction projects; is responsible for all adaptions being made to member's home, including but not limited to: oversight of construction and all administrative and technical oversight of projects. - The environmental modification provider must provide consultation to family members, waiver providers and MCOs concerning environmental modification projects to the individual's member's residence, and complete a final inspect inspection of the final environmental modification project to ensure that the adaptations meet the approved plan submitted for environmental adaptation.
-The MCO Care Coordinator will also complete a final inspection to ensure the environmental modification provider has completed the project according to authorization before final payment is made to the environmental modification provider. - Environmental modification providers who receive authorization from an MCO for a member project must complete the authorized job and retain full control of the authorized project.
-Portions of the authorized project may be contracted out; however, the environmental modification provider retains full responsibility for the entire project. - The environmental modification provider must establish and maintain financial reporting and accounting for each member.
+The environmental modification provider is responsible for all adaptions being made to member/Member's home, including but not limited to: oversight of construction and all administrative and technical oversight of projects.